W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsubsection{Representation theory of $W$-algebras}

-The previous statements were concerned with probabilistic implications of the correspondence between GFFs and $W$-algebras.
-Conversely by exploiting the connection between the two objects we can derive some properties related to representation theory of $W$-algebras.
-For instance the usual change rule for the GFF under conformal transformations $\X\to\X\circ\psi+Q\ln\norm{\psi'}$ is shown to have a natural counterpart in the setting of $W$-algebras: \begin{theorem} Let $(\A_{n})_{\substack{n\in\Z}}$ be a representation of the rank $r$ Heisenberg algebra and $\Phi$ its generating function (see Equation~\eqref{eq:A_mode}).
-Then the currents $\W s$ generating the associated free-field representation of the $W$-algebra $\mc W^k(\g)$ are such that for any M\"obius transform $\psi$ of the plane and exponent $d=s-1$ of $\g$
+The previous statements provides probabilistic implications of the correspondence between GFFs and $W$-algebras.
+Conversely by exploiting the connection between the two objects we can derive some properties on the $W$-algebra side.
+For instance we show that the usual change rule for the GFF under conformal transformations $\X\to\X\circ\psi+Q\ln\norm{\psi'}$ has a natural counterpart in the setting of $W$-algebras: this is the content of Proposition~\ref{prop:mobius}.